-Find who is currently serving in federal, state, legislative and judicial offices, along with their term information, here(need link and content).
+Find who is currently serving in federal, state, legislative and judicial offices, along with their term information: Current Office Holders.

 During statewide elections, all polling places in West Virginia have at least one voting machine that is accessible to voters with disabilities.
 During county-wide elections, there must be at least one accessible voting machine

 available in the county.
 If your polling location is not accessible to you, contact your County Clerk.
 Learn more about

 Yes, you may bring someone to assist you or two poll workers can help you vote your ballot.
 Reasons for receiving assistance in voting include blindness, disability, advanced age, or the inability to read and write.
 Just ask